tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

  1. **THINK** about what needs to happen.
 "When I call this method what should it do?"
  2. **THINK** about what the correct output should be for a particular input.
 "When I call this method with x and y as input, what should the output be?"
- 3. **Write code** in the test case that creates these inputs, and feeds them into the code being tested.
+ 3. **WRITE CODE** in the test case that creates these inputs, and feeds them into the code being tested.
- 4. **Write code** in the test case to ensure that the actual result was correct.
+ 4. **WRITE CODE** in the test case to ensure that the actual result was correct.
 The actual output from the code being tested should match the expected output that we hypothesized in (2).
 Use the Assert class that JUnit provides.

+[The JUnit Assert class documentation](https://junit.org/junit4/javadoc/latest/org/junit/Assert.html) lists all of the assert methods that can be used to test expected output vs actual output.
+Some of the most useful are `assertTrue()`, `assertFalse()`, `assertEquals()`, `assertNull()`, etc.

 ### Exmple
 For example, the Java standard library has a Math class to do various math operations.
 Let's apply this testing process to test the math class.

- 1. The Math.min(int a, int b) method should return the smaller of the two input numbers.
+ 1. (Thinking) The `Math.min(int a, int b)` method should return the smaller of the two input numbers.
- 2. The Math.min() method accepts two numbers as input, and returns a number.
+ 2. (Thinking) The `min` method accepts two numbers as input, and returns the smaller one.
 If I provide that method 55 and 77, the output should be 55.
- 3. Write the code to set up this scenario:
+ 3. (Writing) Write the code to set up this scenario:
 ```
 @Test
 public void testMath() {